Arita swallowed. She sucked in arotea until her stomach ached. She needed the strength. When she surfaced, her fluids sank.

 “The Colony does not hang their friends,” Arita said.

 “Well.
 The collar was necessary.
 He was not cooperative.
 All I asked for was a simple connection to his quantum network.
 He refused.
 The usual nonsense about the interface being incompatible to orhatea physiology.
 So, I made him the interface.
-Taishen databases have expanded the engaro cause.
+Tianshen databases have expanded the Engaro cause.
 I mean, who knew we could do with my drones what we have done with other species.”

 “Your drones?”
 Arita’s whispered.
 “What does that mean?”